 Should You Take It On An Empty Stomach?

-The main reason is that your stomach takes a bit longer to break down and absorb proteins, so it is advised that you take your collagen without food.
+Yes, you should take collagen on an empty stomach.
+Your stomach takes a bit longer to break down and absorb proteins, so it is advised that you take your collagen without food.

 The more stomach acid that is available to work on the collagen proteins, the faster you should be able to absorb it.

-But, if you tend to have a sensitive stomach, then you may want to consider taking collagen peptides just before a meal.
+But if you tend to have a sensitive stomach, then you may want to consider taking collagen peptides just before a meal.

 Can You Take It With Other Supplements?

 Yes, you can take collagen with other supplements.
 In my professional practice, I've advised many clients to take collagen alongside other supplements.
 This combination has often resulted in enhanced overall health benefits.

 Here are some of the most common pairings (except for the above-mentioned vitamin C):

 - Hyaluronic Acid: Often teamed with collagen for skin health, hyaluronic acid boosts moisture retention, complementing collagen's role in skin elasticity and hydration.

 - Omega-3 Fatty Acids: Found in fish oil supplements, omega-3s work with collagen to improve joint health and reduce inflammation.
 This combination is particularly beneficial for those with joint issues or athletes.